4 Reasons It's Important For Parents To Set Healthy Boundaries With Kids

 2. Children have undeveloped prefrontal lobes.

 In other words, a child's brain is not fully developed, and hence shouldn't be given decision-making power over adults.
-According to Child Developmental Psychologist Piaget, "magical thinking" predominates in children aged two to seven.
+According to child developmental psychologist Jean Piaget, "magical thinking" predominates in children aged two to seven.
 This "magical thinking" is what makes children amazing and so full of wonder.
 But it also suggests that young children are not equipped to be in charge of big decisions — beyond choosing peanut butter and jelly or grilled cheese.

 School-aged children from eight to eleven years of age are largely concrete in their thinking.
 This is why elementary kids love rules and often like the world to be black and white.
 After all, structure ensures predictability and security.
 It is only after age 12 that children begin to develop more abstract and nuanced thinking.
 This is why adolescence is a more appropriate time to experiment with rules and limits.
 Yet parents still need to be "in charge" of setting boundaries with their teenage children, as they are still developing the prefrontal controls around impulsivity, decision making, and problem-solving (never mind all the hormonal shifts!).